Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Introduction

 \section{Introduction}

 Diffusion models \citep{song2020score,ho2020denoising} and flow matching \citep{lipman2022flow, albergo2023stochastic, liu2022flow} are the state-of-the-art generative models for image, video, audio, and molecules.
 These models are trained to return samples from a \emph{data distribution} $\pdata(z)$ over $z\in\mathbb{R}^d$.
 In many applications, however, we want more than faithful samples: we want to steer them to better satisfy a task objective, e.g. improved text–image alignment.
-Given a reward function $r(z)$, we seek samples that achieve high reward while staying close to $\pdata$.
+Given a reward function $r(z)$, we seek samples that achieve high reward and are likely under the data distribution $\pdata$.
 This is commonly referred to as \textbf{reward alignment} \citep{uehara2024fine, uehara2025inferencetimealignmentdiffusionmodels}.

 Existing reward alignment methods fall into two broad categories: (1) \emph{Reward fine-tuning} adds an extra training stage to specialize a generator to $r(z)$ \citep{fan2023dpok,wallace2024diffusion, uehara2024fine, domingo2024adjoint}.
 (2) \emph{Inference-time reward alignment} or \emph{guidance} modifies the sampling procedure while leaving the pretrained model unchanged \citep{uehara2025inferencetimealignmentdiffusionmodels, chung2022diffusion, he2023manifold, skreta2025feynman, singhal2025general}.
 Both approaches have drawbacks: reward fine-tuning is complex and costly, and must be repeated for each new reward, limiting flexibility.
 Guidance avoids retraining, but typically relies on approximations that are inaccurate and often increases sampling cost substantially.
 It remains an open question how to combine the merits of both approaches.